Nyota Katembo

 Nyota Katembo (born January 7, 2001) is a Canadian soccer player who plays for AFC Toronto in the Northern Super League.

 Early life

 Katembo was born in a refugee camp in Nyarugusu, Tanzania, after her family had fled the Democratic Republic of Congo to escape war, before moving to Joliette, Quebec in Canada when she was two years old.

 From 2015 to 2018, she played with the Quebec provincial team.
 She also played with the PEF Quebec program.

 College career

 In 2020, she initially committed to attend the University of Washington in the fall of 2021.
-Hovever, she ultimately decided to attend the University of Portland, where she played for the women's soccer team.
+However, she ultimately decided to attend the University of Portland, where she played for the women's soccer team.
 On August 19, she made her collegiate debut against the Utah Utes.

 In 2022, she transferred to the University of Arizona to play for the women's soccer team.
 In November 2023, she was named one of the school's Student-Athletes of the Month.